 Fish Species in Linn Run

 The PA Fish and Boat Commission stocks Linn Run with hatchery raised trout each year.
 In the past they stocked brook trout.
 In recent years they stocked rainbow trout.
 Those introduced trout join the native brook trout already in the stream.
 Although trout stocking takes places in the spring, some trout can actually be found in the stream year round.
 The water is well shaded by trees which helps it stay cool.

 This typical Linn Run brook trout took a Bead Head Copper John

-It is unlikely you will find many fish species other than brook trout in Linn Run.
-You may encounter the occasional brown, rainbow, or even tiger trout in the stream.
+It is unlikely you will find many fish species other than brook and rainbow trout in Linn Run.
+You may encounter the occasional brown trout or perhaps even a tiger trout in the stream.
 But that would only happy if the fish are stocked incidentally or swim up from Loyalhanna Creek.
 You may also encounter some native species of fish like striped shiners, especially in the lower reaches of the stream.

 Fishing in Linn Run